 Sustainability at Trent begins with doing business ethically, steered by high standards of governance.
-Aligned with the principles of the Tata Group, our governance framework adheres to the Tata Code of Conduct (TCoC), reflecting our dedication to integrity and transparency.
+Aligned with the principles of the Tata Group, our governance framework adheres to the Tata Code of Conduct ('TCoC'), reflecting our dedication to integrity and transparency.

-The TCoC serves as an ethical roadmap and guidance for how each Tata company and employee must conduct business.
-Enshrined in the TCoC are 5 values i.e. Integrity, Responsibility, Excellence, Pioneering and Unity, articulated by the Group's Founder, which are the bedrock of the Tata Group's ethos and to which each of us is committed.
+The TCoC serves as an ethical roadmap and guidance for how each Tata group company and their employees must conduct business.
+Enshrined in the TCoC are 5 values i.e. Integrity, Responsibility, Excellence, Pioneering and Unity, articulated by the Group's founder, which are the bedrock of the Tata Group's ethos and to which each of us is committed.

-In addition to adhering to the principles outlined in the TCoC, Trent's operational framework is bolstered by a comprehensive set of policies.
-These Policies, meticulously crafted and regularly updated by the Senior Management Team and reviewed by the Board, serve as foundational pillars that underpin our operations and guide decision-making processes.
+In addition to adhering to the principles outlined in the TCoC, Trent's operational framework is bolstered by a comprehensive set of governance policies.
+These Policies, meticulously crafted and regularly updated by the Senior Management Team and periodically reviewed by the Board, serve as foundational pillars that underpin our operations and guide decision-making processes.

 A brief description of some of these Policies is provided below.
-The said Company Policies are available on the Website of the Company at <click here>
+The said Company Policies are available on the website of the Company at https://trentlimited.com/pages/policies

-Whistleblower Policy: This Policy serves as a platform for employees, customers, suppliers, and other stakeholders to express concerns related to unethical business conduct or actions that may be perceived as inconsistent with Tata values.
+Whistleblower Policy: This policy serves as a platform for employees, customers, suppliers, and other stakeholders to express concerns related to unethical business conduct or actions that may be perceived as inconsistent with Tata values.

-Anti Bribery and Anti-Corruption Policy: This Policy is designed to safeguard the Company against involvement in any bribery, facilitation payments or corruption, even unintentional.
+Anti Bribery and Anti-Corruption Policy: This policy is designed to safeguard the Company against involvement in any bribery, facilitation payments or corruption, even unintentional.

-Anti Money Laundering Policy: The purpose of this Policy is to prevent the Company from being involved in any form of money laundering, even unintentional.
+Anti Money Laundering Policy: The purpose of this policy is to prevent the Company from being involved in any form of money laundering, even unintentional.

-Dividend Distribution Policy: This Policy guides decision making with respect to distributing dividends while ensuring fairness, sustainability and consistency in distributing profits to shareholders.
+Dividend Distribution Policy: This policy guides decision making with respect to distributing dividends while ensuring fairness, sustainability and consistency in distributing profits to shareholders.

-Remuneration Policy: This Policy provides a framework for the remuneration of Directors, Key Managerial Persons, and other Senior Managerial employees of the Company.
+Remuneration Policy: This policy provides a framework for the remuneration of Directors, Key Managerial Persons, and other Senior Managerial employees of the Company.